skip to main content

 How This Affects Your Taxes

-A revaluation does not determine how much the town raises in taxes.
+A revaluation does not determine how much money the town raises in taxes.

 Common Questions